juliankrispel/chocolatey-website/content/CommandsFeatures.md

        instead of the built-in PowerShell host.
 Available in 0.9.10+.

  -n, --name=VALUE
-     Name - the name of the package.
+     Name - the name of the source.
 Required with some actions.
 Defaults to empty.

-     --version=VALUE
-     Version - Used when multiple versions of a package are installed.
-       Defaults to empty.

 ~~~

 [[Command Reference|CommandsReference]]

-***NOTE:*** This documentation has been automatically generated from `choco pin -h`.
+***NOTE:*** This documentation has been automatically generated from `choco features -h`.